LibraryOfCongress/data-exploration/Events/dh-ideas.md

 Just a few initial seed ideas for projects, if you don't have your own

-* Go to data.labs.loc.gov and just browse the various[ Exploratory Data Packages](https://data.labs.loc.gov/packages/) that are available, read through the documentation, take a look at the visualizations, and see if anything piques your interest
+* Go to data.labs.loc.gov and browse the various[ Exploratory Data Packages](https://data.labs.loc.gov/packages/) that are available, read through the documentation, take a look at the visualizations, and see if anything piques your interest
 * Run through some of the[ Jupyter Notebook Tutorials for Data Exploration](https://libraryofcongress.github.io/data-exploration/intro.html) to get a sense of what's possible
 * Get together with others at a table and create your own bite-sized ideas based on particular research questions, collections, or technical capabilities that interest you.
 Share it with LC staff (we'd definitely be interested!)